SEL-Columbia/ecreee_training/install_run_sequencer.md

 Plot Curve (Optional)
 --------------------

-This curve shows the Financial viability curve over the sequence
+This curve shows the Financial viability curve over the sequence.
+Note:  This step requires ggplot2 to be installed if not already.
+You can install ggplot2 via:  `install.packages('ggplot2')`

 ```r